za3k/za3k.com/archive/doctor_report2.md

 All tests, labs etc should be attached.

 - **Childhood**: Standard vaccines.
 Grew up in military bases abroad so somewhat more vaccines than usual, unsure which.
 - **2002-2004**: Ankle surgeries on both ankles to correct pronation.
-Screws inserted in both
+Titanium screws inserted in both.
+Dr Rodney Roof for followup and records (original surgeon is dead)
 - **?**: Tonsils removed
 - **?**: Dental surgeries to remove baby teeth
 - **?**: Dental surgery to remove wisdom teeth